MarineAutonomy/Active-Heave-Compensation/Classical Control for AHC/README.md

 Cases Analysed

 1. No disturbance and no measurement noise
+2. Ability to handle saturation of the swash angle
-2. Offset Tracking
+3. Offset Tracking
-3. With disturbance but no measurement noise
+4. With disturbance but no measurement noise
-4. With measurement noise but no disturbance
+5. With measurement noise but no disturbance [High Noise and Low Noise]